 NY-bred Tiz the Law wins barren Belmont Stakes

-The 3-year-old colt from upstate New York charged to the lead turning to the frontstretch and now can set his sights on the Sept.
+The 3-year-old colt from upstate New York charged to the lead turning for home and now can set his sights on the Sept.
 5 Kentucky Derby and Oct.
 3 Preakness.
 All three legs of this year’s Triple Crown schedule were postponed due to the coronavirus pandemic.
 Belmont, usually the series capper, was initially scheduled for June 6.

 Masks were mandated for all but the horses — even the jockeys wore face coverings.

 Closed to the public since March, Belmont Park hardly resembled the summer soiree New Yorkers are used to.
-Betting windows and gift shops were closed, no boozy Belmont Jewels shaken to order.
+Betting windows and gift shops were closed, not a single boozy Belmont Breeze to sip.

 Silence at the 115-year-old venue was broken when New York Gov. Andrew Cuomo issued the traditional “riders, up!” call remotely via video.
-Bugler Sam Grossman pulled down his facemask to tap out “Call to the Post,” and racers strolled onto the track to a recording of Frank Sinatra's “New York, New York.”
+Longtime bugler Sam Grossman pulled down his facemask to tap out “Call to the Post,” and horses strolled onto the track to a recording of Frank Sinatra's “New York, New York.”
 A PA announcer introduced them to empty grandstands.

 Signs outside the locked down venue instructed gamblers that if they wanted to wager on this Belmont Stakes, their best bet was to download an app and do it on their phones.

-Instead, Tiz the Law powered past him on the outside and cruised to a four-length victory.
+Instead, Tiz the Law powered past him on the outside and cruised to victory.

-Tiz the Law owner Jack Knowlton of New York’s Sackatoga Stable was set to watch from a restaurant patio in upstate Saratoga Springs.
-A little different than 17 years ago, when the Sackatoga crew took a school bus to watch their colt Funny Cide try to wrap a Triple Crown sweep at Belmont Park.
-Funny Cide finished third.
+Knowlton, from New York’s Sackatoga Stable, noted this race was a little different than 17 years ago, when the Sackatoga crew took a school bus to watch their colt Funny Cide try to wrap a Triple Crown sweep at Belmont Park.
+Funny Cide finished third that day.

-It was also a breakthrough win for 82-year-old trainer Barclay Tagg, who completed a career Triple Crown after also training Funny Cide.
+It was also a breakthrough win for Tagg, who completed a career Triple Crown after also training Funny Cide.

+“It’s tremendous," Knowlton said.
+"We just buy New York-breds, that’s our game.
+We don’t spend a lot of money.
+We’ve been with Barclay Tagg for 25 years.
+I keep telling everybody Barclay doesn’t get a lot of big horses and big opportunities, but when he gets them he knows what to do.”

 “I’m just glad I lived long enough that I got another horse like this,” Tagg said.